-Cannabis novices often believe that hash and marijuana are the same thing.
-It doesn’t help when a large proportion of websites use the terms interchangeably.
+Cannabis novices often believe that hash and marijuana are the same things.
+It doesn’t help when many websites use the terms interchangeably.
 What’s true is that both come from the same cannabis plants.
 However, they are processed differently.
-A fact that leads to very different effects.
-Let’s find out more about why hash and marijuana are NOT the same thing.
+This is a fact that leads to very different effects.

 What Is Hash & How Is It Made?

 Also called hashish, hash is a cannabis extract created by separating the resin from the buds.
 There are numerous varieties of hash, including bubble hash, BHO, and rosin.
-They involve separating the cannabis’ trichomes and compressing them into a ball or different shape.
+They involve separating the cannabis trichomes and compressing them into balls or different shapes.

 Traditional forms of hash come from Afghanistan, India, and Morocco.
-Hash from Morocco and Afghanistan involves running the dried cannabis through sieves.
+Hash from Morocco and Afghanistan is made by running the dried cannabis through sieves.
 The friction separates the trichomes from the rest of the plant material to create kief.
 Then, the kief is heated and pressed to produce an extremely potent hash.

-In India, it is traditional to roll cannabis buds between the hands.
-The friction results in the trichomes separating from the plant.
-Do this, and you’ll see a dark and thick resin on your hands; once rolled into resin balls, these are referred to as charas.
+In India, it is traditional to roll cannabis buds between the hands, and the friction results in the trichomes separating from the plant.
+Do this, and you’ll see a dark and thick resin on your hands.
+Once rolled into resin balls, these are referred to as charas.

 In the modern era, there are additional ways to create hash.
 For example, you can use a special rosin press to create a potent resin.
 Bubble hash, in contrast, involves the use of ice water and friction to separate the trichomes.
 The BHO-making process requires the use of butane.